Electoral history of Dick Cheney

-Dick Cheney, the 46th vice president of the United States (2001–2009), has sought public office several times beginning in 1978.
-He is a member of the Republican Party, one of two major parties in the United States.
+Dick Cheney, the 46th vice president of the United States (2001–2009), sought public office several times beginning in 1978.
+He was a member of the Republican Party, one of two major parties in the United States.
 Cheney represented Wyoming's at-large congressional district (1979–1989) in the United States House of Representatives.
 He briefly served as the House minority whip in 1989 before resigning from the House to serve as the 17th United States Secretary of Defense (1989–1993) under President George H. W. Bush.

 House of Representatives (1978–1988)

 1978

 Wyoming's at-large congressional district, 1978 (Republican primary):